-Anil is an AFMC Certified Health Practitioner through The School of Applied Functional Medicine, Massachusetts, and a Certified Health Coach through The Institute of Integrative Nutrition New York.
-He is additionally a graduate of Plant-Based Nutrition Certificate through T. Colin Campbell Centre, New York, and has completed the Lifestyle Medicine for Coaches Course from American College of Lifestyle Medicine cum Wellcoaches School of Coaching.
-He is a member of the American Academy of Anti-Aging Medicine and is accredited by the American Association of Drugless Practitioners.
+Anil is an AFMC Certified Functional Medicine Health Coach through The School of Applied Functional Medicine, Massachusetts, and a Certified Health Coach through The Institute of Integrative Nutrition New York.
+He is additionally a graduate of the Plant-Based Nutrition Certificate through T. Colin Campbell Centre, New York, and has completed the Lifestyle Medicine for Coaches Course from American College of Lifestyle Medicine cum Wellcoaches School of Coaching.

 What drove Anil to his present obsession with health coaching?